Cornwall Island (Nunavut)

 Cornwall Island is a small, uninhabited island in the high Arctic region of the Canadian territory of Nunavut.
 It is near the geometric centre of the Queen Elizabeth Islands.
 To the north, it is separated from Amund Ringnes Island by Hendriksen Strait.
 To the south, it is separated from Devon Island by Belcher Channel.
 It is the largest of six islands (the others being Buckingham, Ekins, Exmouth, Graham Island, and Table) in Norwegian Bay, west of Ellesmere Island.

-Cornwall Island measures about 90 km long and 30 km wide, and has an area of 2358 km2.
+Cornwall Island measures about 90 km long and 30 km wide, and has an area of 2,265.48 km2, making it the 34th largest island in Canada and the 194th worldwide.